valtimo-platform/valtimo-documentation/release-notes/major12/12.1.0/valtimo-backend-libraries.md

 * **ZGW document keywords (trefwoorden)**

   Document keywords can now be configured on a case.
-This will allow the user to add keywords when uploading a file using the Documenten API
+This will allow the user to add keywords when uploading a file using the Documenten API.
-  Autodeployment for this configuration is also available
+  Autodeployment for this configuration is also available.

 * **New feature2**